tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 Sponge filter is a good example of both mechanical and biological filtration.
 It is easy to setup, maintain and clean.
 Sponge filters tend to clog over time but its fairly easy to unclog them.

 **Sump filter**

-**Canister filter**

-**Hang on back filter**

-The HOB filter is a box that you hang on your tank.
-It has an inlet tube that pumps water from your tank.
-The water gets filtered by the cartridges and media then flows back to the tank.
-It is easy to use and maintain but its downside is you can't properly cover the tank.
-You have to custom cut a lid for the tank to do that.

->Instead of using the provided cartridges, replace them with a sponge and filter media like lava rock or the provided media.
-That way, you have the same benefits and you save money not buying new cartridges every now and then.

 **No filter**